Governing Council

 Hatsy Vallar![Hatsy Vallar]()

 Hatsy Vallar is a graduate of Smith College and NYU’s Stern School of Business, with a degree in finance.
 She has spent most of her career in banking and then as a hospital executive in charge of the hospital’s foundation and marketing department.
 Prior to moving to Charlottesville in 2016, she served on multiple boards and co-chaired a $30 million capital campaign.
-She currently serves as secretary of the Blue Ridge Area Food Bank Board and chair of the advancement committee, sits on the Martha Jefferson Medical Affairs Board and Foundation Board of Trustees, and is the co-founder of the Friends of the Miller Center.
+She currently serves as chair of the Blue Ridge Area Food Bank Board, sits on the Martha Jefferson Medical Affairs Board, and is the co-founder of the Friends of the Miller Center.

 Walter F. Walker![Wally Walker]()